-This paper uses model-level panel data on prices and unit sales of refrigerators traded in the European Union.
+In this paper, we rely on model-level panel data on prices and unit sales of refrigerators traded in the European Union.
 We supplement the data with originally assembled information on products' country of manufacture (origin).
-Based on this augmented data set, we: i) test for the presence of nonhomotheticities along the quality dimension; ii) estimate quality measures that account for nonhomothetic demand; iii) contrast those measures against objective product attributes; iv) assess the role of local demand profiles on quality specialization by multinational firms.
+Based on this augmented data set, we: i) test for the presence of nonhomotheticities along the quality dimension; ii) extend Khandelwal's (2010) approach to estimate quality measures that account for nonhomothetic demand; iii) contrast those measures against objective product attributes; iv) assess the role of local demand profiles on quality specialization by multinational firms.

-The use of model-level data yields several methodological refinements and enables novel empirical analysis.
+The use of model-level data yields several methodological refinements.
 First, it allows us to move past the within-product-category aggregation issue and thus estimate model-specific quality measures, which are not vulnerable to bundle-composition bias in the presence of nonhomotheticities.
-Second, it permits a decomposition analysis of the quality estimates based on demand residuals by evaluating the extent to which product attributes explain estimated quality.
-Third, it enables the incorporation of a rich set of fixed effects, including product indicators, to ensure that the estimation accounts for all time-invariant unobservable product characteristics possibly correlated with market shares.
-Lastly, using the information on models' country of manufacture, we address price endogeneity by exploiting bilateral exchange rate movements as an instrumental variable, and study how production location choices vary with quality at the firm level.
+Second, it permits a decomposition analysis of the quality estimates based on demand residuals by evaluating the extent to which product attributes explain the estimated quality.
+Third, it enables incorporating a rich set of fixed effects, including product indicators, to ensure that the estimation accounts for all time-invariant unobservable product characteristics possibly correlated with market shares.3 Lastly, using the information on models' country of manufacture, we address price endogeneity by exploiting bilateral exchange rate movements as an instrumental variable.